IVC Filter Lawsuits

-- Filter thrombosis
+- Filter thrombosis.

 Every IVC filter complication affects the body differently.
 It is important to understand the risks associated with IVC filters before having one implanted.

+An IVC filter fracture occurs when the filter breaks apart inside the vein.
 One IVC filter study, conducted on 80 patients who underwent Bard Recovery and Bard G2 IVC filters, found an overall fracture rate of 16 percent.
 Pieces of fractured IVC filters are very difficult to extract from the body.
 Because IVC filters were originally made from titanium and stainless steel, when pieces of the device break within the IVC, the risk of migration and embolization increases if not removed immediately.

-IVC Filter Migration and Embolization
+What is IVC Filter Migration and Embolization?

 Because newer, retrievable IVC filters are created with a variety of high-tech alloys, it is also possible for the entire filter to detach from the IVC wall and migrate.
 Embolization is used to describe the process of the IVC filter or its pieces moving through the body.
 Because IVC filter migration and/or embolization can result in internal perforation, these patients are at a higher risk for serious complications.
 Symptoms associated with IVC filter migration and embolization include: